nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-online-services-portal.md

 ## Dashboard

-The dashboard provides you with a view of your applications, the latest maintenance fixes published and information about the early access program at a glance.
+The dashboard provides a view of your applications, the latest maintenance fixes published and information about the early access program at a glance.

 ![]({{file name='dashboard.png'}} ?w=600,border=true)